Thing to Do

 Blackheath Memorial Park

-Next to the swimming pool, duck pond and children's play equipment there are free BBQs under shelter.
+Next to the swimming pool, duck pond and children's play equipment with our famous red rocket and slippery dip.
+There are also free BBQs under shelter.

 Stop and Smell The Flowers